archway-network/archway-docs/docs/overview/glossary.md

 ## Light Client Daemon (LCD)

-Light clients are software that allow users to interact with the blockchain by connecting to full nodes.
-These clients do not store the entire blockchain so they take significantly less storage and resources to run.
+Light clients are software that allows users to interact with the blockchain by connecting to full nodes.
+These clients do not store the entire blockchain, so they require significantly less storage and resources to operate.

 ## Liquidity Mining

-Liquidity Mining is when users lend their assets to a decentralized exchange to make it easier for other users to trade.
-In return these users receive an award usually in the form of a share of the fee or interest.
+Liquidity Mining refers to the practice of providing assets to a decentralized exchange to make it easier for other users to trade.
+In return, these users are usually rewarded with a portion of the trading fees or interest earned on the assets.
 <!-- M -->

 ## Minting

-Minting is the process of creating new tokens on a blockchain through a process that includes validation, creation of new blocks and then recording that information to the blockchain.
+Minting is the process of creating new tokens on a blockchain through a process that includes validation, creation of new blocks and recording that information to the blockchain.

 <!-- N -->
 <!-- O -->